ArdanaLabs/audit/src/preamble.md

 The audit is a preliminary effort to compensate for the fact that proper formal verification before launch is infeasible.

+An audit means many things.
+Let's be precise about what we mean by audit in this document.

+check it out \autocite{item1:1} ok

 \begin{definition}
 An $\textbf{audit}$ is a document provided to the community to guide them in taking informed risk.
 \end{definition}